PlaidWeb/Publ/CONTRIBUTING.md

 ## Code quality

 Here are some guidelines to how I would like any set of commits to be.
-(I fully realize that I myself haven't always held myself to these standards!)
+(I fully realize that I myself haven't always held myself to these standards — not to mention I'm still learning Python myself!)

 ###  Documentability

-Any checkin that has a TODO should also reference an issue that reflects the TODO.
+Any comment that has a TODO should also reference an issue for resolving it.
 The issue should be clear, contain some ideas about how things would be implemented, how it would fit in, what the requirements for completion of the issue is, and so on.